MadAngular/ArtGallery/README.md

 - Firebase - NoSQL database used to store data online
 - Visual Studio Code - IDE

-You will need have installed before starting the project:
+You will also need to install these before starting the project:
 - NodeJS (14.17.3 is used in this project)
 - Angular CLI (8.2.23 is used in this project)